Teaching with D&D: Dungeons and Dragons in School?!?

 Why bother even trying to connect a perfectly fun game with “education”?

 The short answer: children are always learning and play is learning.
 A bit longer answer: we as parents, guardians or teachers must offer EVERY chance to kids to learn and understand concepts in multiple ways.
 Also, ANY chance we have to use a tool that is fun should be brought into the learning experience.
 I witnessed the connection between education and Dungeons and Dragons (D&D) last summer, shortly after my DS (dear son) and I finished an awesome adventure.
 He showed me his own written out 1-page adventure!
-This was his 1st ever written page not assigned in school (cue: parental/educator tear of joy 😊).
+Cue: parental tear of joy.
+(Check out my post "Why You and Your Kids Should Play Dungeons & Dragons")

 I am a parent, a certified elementary and middle school math teacher and huge gamer – including D&D. While playing D&D for the best reason - fun - is primary, I have often thought about using D&D in a classroom or other learning environments.
 Educators use all sorts of games in the classroom now.
 But D&D is unique in that it allows for continuous scaffolding, collaborative and social engagement, and an ever-emergent thread of learning throughout the campaign/school year.
 Start at level 1 and level up as you learn!
 After all, in a role-playing game we can use any setting and any scenario so using the backdrop of D&D to learn seems to be an obvious engaging educational tool to put in your bag - the dotted line that connects education with role playing games (whether online or in on-the-ground) is short.

 Or is it?
 When you play D&D in a group, players experience teamwork, bravery, compassion, generosity, negotiation, improvisation, gamer etiquette, strategy, critical thinking, problem solving, social skills and my favorite, cartography...possibly even during every session.
-Sadly, these are NOT measured on the standardized tests that teachers (are subjected to using) (have to use) use.
-(LOL)
+Sadly, these are NOT measured on the standardized tests that teachers are made to use.

 D&D in school?